Dre Campbell Farm

 Therefore, use mild liquid or castile soap, mixing two tablespoons with a gallon of water.

-Spray the soapy water onto your plants every 7 to 14 days to help keep powdery mildew at bay.
+Spray your plants with soapy water every 7 to 14 days to help keep powdery mildew at bay.
 This method works well as a preventive treatment rather than a cure for mildew on plants.

 4. Apple Cider Vinegar

-Apple cider vinegar contains acetic acid that can burn the mildew.
+Apple cider vinegar contains acetic acid, which may help suppress powdery mildew.

-Mix two to three tablespoons of apple cider vinegar with a gallon of water and spray it onto the affected leaves.
+Mix 2 to 3 tablespoons of apple cider vinegar with a gallon of water, then spray it on the affected leaves.

-While this spray can help stop white powdery mildew, it’s best to use it sparingly, as too much vinegar can burn your plants.
+While this spray can help control white powdery mildew, it’s best to use it sparingly, as excessive vinegar can burn your plants.

-Also, apply the solution once or twice weekly until the mildew clears up.
+Also, apply the solution once or twice a week until the white fungus on leaves clears up.

 5. Neem Oil